ibm-cloud-docs/Cloudant/api/advanced.md

 <!--

-### Example request to list nodes in the cluster, using Javascript
+### Example request to list nodes in the cluster using Javascript

 ```javascript
 var nano = require('nano');